 Take notes on how comfortable you are on each of them and narrow down your selection.

-Bag yourself an EOFY bargain
+Bag yourself a bargain

 If you visit different retailers, the specific models might not be an exact match, but you can compare prices by taking note of the mattress specs and model range.
 For example, Sealy Posturepedic’s Premium range comes in Ultra Plus, Plush, Medium, Firm & Ultra Firm, which you can use to cross-reference at other stores.